 IBM Rational Rhapsody: graphical developments environment for full process integration

-International brands use the software, for example, for large projects that require detailed version differentiation for numerous team members in different countries.
+International brands use the software for large projects that require detailed version differentiation for numerous team members in different countries.
 Jaguar Land Rover, for example, uses Rational Rhapsody to adapt the software to its infotainment offer to different markets.